Blog

 The holistic health model can revolutionize how neurodivergent (and neurotypical) people receive treatment.
 Holistic health is defined as “...an approach to life.
 Rather than focusing on illness or specific parts of the body, this ancient approach to health considers the whole person and how they interact with their environment.”

 Our environments can be overwhelming sensory-wise, and can also disable us in many ways.
 Sensory overload impacts our nervous systems, triggering the notorious fight or flight mechanism which tells our adrenal glands to recreate copious amounts of cortisol.
 The cortisol then increases inflammation throughout our body, brain, and guts.
-Systemic inflammation can contribute to gut pain, food intolerance, mood instability, chronic pain, anxiety, depression, and much more.
+Systemic inflammation can contribute to gut pain, food intolerance, mood instability, chronic pain, anxiety, and much more.

 Instead of chasing and trying to treat each symptom, I propose a new standard of care: holistic assessment of every ND person's physical and environmental health.
 This is a big task for any physician or group of physicians.
 I am not going to try and summarize the whole process in a single blog.
 For now, we will focus on using the holistic health model in regards to our gut health and in our homes.